ninnih/geology/README.md

 ## Under construction -
 This website is currently under construction.
 Images and certain text are placeholders.

+- The user can search the macrostrat API.
+- Paginated search results.

 ## Overview
 This application is using https://macrostrat.org/ API and arcGIS.
 It is a personal project I am building simply for fun, practise and my own interest.